What is an HLA-B27 test?

 Human leukocyte antigen B27 (HLA-B27) is a protein located on the surface of your white blood cells.
 An HLA-B27 test is a blood test that identifies HLA-B27 proteins.

 Human leukocyte antigens (HLAs) are proteins commonly found on white blood cells.
-These antigens help your immune system identify differences between healthy body tissue and foreign substances that may cause infection.
+These antigens help your immune system identify the differences between healthy body tissue and foreign substances that may cause infection.

-A doctor may order the HLA-B27 test to monitor the progression of these (and other autoimmune) diseases.
+A doctor may order the HLA-B27 test to monitor the progression of these and other autoimmune diseases.

 - joint pain

-- recurring inflammation of the structures of the eye
+- recurring inflammation in your eye

 Most of the time, no special preparation is necessary.
 However, talk to your doctor to see if you need to stop taking any of your medications before the blood draw.

-However, if the test is negative, it doesn’t mean that you absolutely do not have an autoimmune disorder.
+However, if the test is negative, it doesn’t mean that you don’t have an autoimmune disorder.
 When making a final diagnosis, your doctor will consider all test results along with your symptoms.
-In some cases, patients with autoimmune disorders do not have HLA-B27 on their white blood cells.
+Sometimes people with autoimmune disorders don’t have HLA-B27 on their white blood cells.